North County DUI With Injury Defense Attorney

 - Were under the influence of drugs and/or alcohol.

 It is important to note that the injured person does not have to be another driver.
-If you caused an accident and a passenger in your own vehicle was injured, then you can be charged with a DUI with injury.
+If you caused an accident and a passenger in your own vehicle was injured, then you can be charged with a DUI with injury in North County.
 However, if another driver caused the collision and injured himself, then you cannot be charged with a DUI with injury, even if you were intoxicated.

 However, if your actions led to the death of another person while you were driving under the influence, it can be elevated to vehicular manslaughter, which is one of the most serious DUI charges you can face.